 - Pros and Cons of Steel Garage Doors

 - Available Wood and Steel Garage Doors in Long Island, NY

 Pros and Cons of Wood Garage Doors

 There are several benefits of wood garage doors as well as several cons to consider.

 - Appearance: Wood doors provide a natural elegance for a timeless look of beauty and craftsmanship.
 A wood garage door can enhance the curb appeal of your home and make it more aesthetically pleasing overall.

 - Long-lasting: Wood doors have a great amount of natural strength, and are often made with a sturdy hemlock frame and hardboard panels for overall durable construction.
-Small scratches and scuffs do not show up as much as they do on other materials due to the varying wood patterns and natural grain.
+Small scratches and scuffs do not show up as much as they do on other materials due to the wood grain texture.